mendersoftware/mender/README.md

 We welcome and ask for your contribution.
 If you would like to contribute to Mender, please read our guide on how to best get started [contributing code or documentation](https://github.com/mendersoftware/mender/blob/master/CONTRIBUTING.md).

+### Code of conduct

+We have a [Code of Conduct](https://github.com/mendersoftware/mender/blob/master/code-of-conduct.md) that applies to all contributors and participants of the Mender project.

 ## License

 Mender is licensed under the Apache License, Version 2.0.
 See